 Bluehost’s customer service was amazing.
 We’ll explain what we mean in a second.

 We were pleased with the quality of the product, which was slightly above average.

 It took approximately 30 seconds to connect to a representative.
 The rep then immediately stated that we would need to pay more to upgrade our security package.

 We inquired about additional costs.
 The rep copied and pasted several features without explanation into the chat window.
-They responded to our question in a careless manner, leaving us to wonder if they really wanted to help.
+They carelessly responded to our questions, leaving us to wonder if they wanted to help.

 We inquired about what free services they offered for security plugins.
 The rep said that these options weren’t very helpful.

 We felt that they were trying to get us to pay more.